yilinfang/nvim-starter/README.md

 ## Motivation

-I enjoy coding with Neovim using Lazyvim on my Mac.
+I enjoy coding with Neovim (Lazyvim) and some other useful tools (Zellij, zoxide, bat...) on my Mac.
 Brew can easily manage the dependencies.

 However, I failed to rebuild the development environment on a server where the packages in the repository were either outdated or missing.